How to complete online forms

-- Fields: These are boxes into which you type information.
+- Fields: Most forms are These are boxes into which you type information.

 - Drop down lists: These fields have an arrow in them, when you click it you will see a list to choose from.
 Click an item in the list to choose it.

 - Check boxes: These are small boxes which you need to click in order to tick or untick as required.
 Watch out for these at the bottom of forms with the ‘small print’.
 You may also need to tick a box to confirm that you’ve read the terms and conditions of the website and there should be a link to click on e.g. here is a link to the terms and conditions for the DU website http://digitalunite.com/terms-conditions.
 Always make sure you read them so that you know what you are signing up for.